Diabetes Foot Care

 For chronic sufferers, especially people with diabetes, fungal infections could be common and, if left untreated, may lead to more severe foot problems.

 If you have diabetes, taking good care of your feet is important and should be a part of your daily health routine.
 Fungal infections could be common in people with diabetes and, if left untreated, may lead to more severe foot problems.
 For preventative tips click here.

 Managing diabetes can feel like a full-time job, so don’t let athlete’s foot complicate things.
 Educate yourself and follow these tips to prevent athlete’s foot and other foot problems.

 Thoroughly inspect your feet every day, including between your toes.
-If you cannot see the bottoms of your feet, use a mirror or ask someone for help.
+If you cannot see the sole of your feet, use a mirror or ask someone for help.
 If you find red spots, cuts, swelling, blisters, sores or some other abnormality, consult your doctor.

 Wear clean cotton socks, and change them during the day if feet become sweaty.
 Alternate shoes every day to allow them to dry completely.
 Use LamisilAF Defense® Spray Powder to help absorb wetness.

-Avoid walking barefoot, especially in wet public areas like showers or pool side.
+Avoid walking barefoot, especially in wet public areas, like showers, or poolside.

 See your doctor for an annual foot exam.